J.A.C.K.: Background

 Only a few months after the release of their self-titled album, Forever the Sickest Kids lost their lead guitarist Marc Stewart due to his then-recent marriage and desire to go back and finish college.
-The band's keyboardist, Kent Garrison, had also departed from the band earlier in the year in order to also finish college.
+The band's keyboardist, Kent Garrison, had also departed from the band earlier in the year to also finish college.
 In an interview with Alternative Press, vocalist Jonathan Cook stated on their departure, "It's a situation that when we signed, we were all in college anyway.
 It was inevitable that some of the guys would eventually want to go back to college...
 So Kent and Marc told us that they wanted to go back to college and they gave us plenty of heads up.
 Kent texted me last night and Marc texted me last week.
 It was all on good terms."

 Along with losing Garrison and Stewart, the band's label Universal Motown Records was shut down in August 2011 due to the relaunch of Motown Records, which left the band unsigned.
-Cook admitted in an interview, "It wasn’t easy getting rid of band members and our label in one year.
-It wasn’t easy.
-I’m not going to lie and say there weren’t moments where we had to figure out whether or not we wanted to continue.
+Cook admitted in an interview, "It wasn't easy getting rid of band members and our label in one year.
+It wasn't easy.
+I'm not going to lie and say there weren't moments where we had to figure out whether or not we wanted to continue.
 But last year we decided that this all happened for a reason.
-And we’re stronger because of it."
+And we're stronger because of it."
 The band self-produced the music videos for their singles "I Guess You Can Say Things Are Getting Pretty Serious", "Summer Song", and "Shut the Front Door (Too Young for This)".